Country Information The Netherlands

 The following instruments need a conformity assessment procedure before they are put into use if they are used for an indicated measuring task:

-- Measuring systems for continuous and dynamic measurement of quantities of liquids other than water (MI-005)
+- Measuring systems for continuous and dynamic measurement of quantities of liquids other than water (Annex VII/MI-005)

-- Non-automatic weighing instrument, class I to IIII
+- Non-automatic weighing instruments, class I to IIII

 - Static flow meters